oldtrinket/staff_management_system_with_database/README.md

 # staff management system with database
-this is a school project that has been completed at the end
+this is a school project that has been completed at the end of the